gravitational/teleport/docs/5.0/config-reference.md

     #    "off"   : session recording is turned off
     #
     # EXPERIMENTAL *-sync modes
-    # Proxy and node send logs directly to S3 or other
+    # Proxy and node send logs directly to S3 or other storage without
-#    storage without storing the records on disk at all. *-sync requires all
+    # storing the records on disk at all. *-sync requires all nodes to be
-#    nodes to be upgraded to 4.4
+    # upgraded to 4.4.
     #
-#    "node-sync" : sessions recording will be streamed from node -> auth -> storage service
+    #    "node-sync" : session recordings will be streamed from node -> auth -> storage service
-#    "proxy-sync : sessions recording will be streamed from proxy -> auth -> storage service
+    #    "proxy-sync : session recordings will be streamed from proxy -> auth -> storage service
     #
     session_recording: "node"

     # This setting determines if a Teleport proxy performs strict host key checks.